 By hiring our law firm, you can take the time you need to focus on your family.
 At the same time, you can put yourself in the position to secure the compensation your family needs and deserves.

-At William G. Kolodner P.A., we’ve been standing up on behalf of injury victims in Baltimore for decades.
+At WGK Personal Injury Lawyers, we’ve been standing up on behalf of injury victims in Baltimore for decades.
 For three generations, our family firm has been dedicated to giving victims of abuse and neglect a voice and helping them stand up to huge corporations with deep pockets.
 If someone you love has suffered at the hands of a nursing home, we’re here to help.

 Our personal injury attorneys will handle all aspects of your injury claim.
 Among other things, you can expect us to: